 Please be vigilant: There are a lot of scams out there.
-Staking does not involve sending any funds.
+Again, staking does not involve sending any funds.
 You are just delegating your vote to the pool.
 No Ada should leave your wallet!

-Ada4Science just recently popped into existence and did not get the chance to produce a block yet.
+Ada4Science just recently popped into existence and did not get the chance to produce many blocks yet.
 The amount of blocks a pool produces influences the rewards it can give and the amount of produced blocks are directly influenced by the amount of stake.
 That’s why we’d be glad if you staked to Ada4Science.

 Once we reach 3 Mio ADA consistently, the delegators should be getting around 5% return.
 Have a look at the curve.

 We wrote a more detailed blog post about this topic, but here the short version: